Winning With Soul: The Necessary Harmony of Data and Story

 When you live and breathe digital marketing and content development, it’s easy to become weary of our industry’s obsession with data analytics.
 It’s not that we don’t love to curl up in front of a good data dashboard with a glass of wine (okay, nobody does that), but what about the purpose of our work?
 What about the story?
 It’s the connection to the story that ultimately drives action.

-That was the topic of discussion during “Winning with Soul,” one of this year’s keynotes at AToMICon (we didn’t come up with the spelling), a virtual forum on insights and ideas fuelling next-level content marketing.
+That was the topic of discussion during “Winning with Soul,” one of the 2021 keynotes at AToMICon (we didn’t come up with the spelling), a virtual forum on insights and ideas fuelling next-level content marketing.

 The speaker was Rishad Tobaccowala, Chief Growth Officer at Publicis Groupe and author of Restoring the Soul of Business: Staying Human in The Age of Data.
 It was a fascinating presentation, affirming our position on the role of human connection in business.